Best Online Master's in Counseling

 Marriage and Family

-Marriage and family counselors focus on conflict resolution for couples (whether married or not) and the family unit, which could include the extended family or the nuclear family.
+Marriage and family counselors focus on conflict resolution for couples (whether married or not) and the family unit, which can include immediate and extended family members.
 Anyone can receive marriage and family counseling, regardless of whether they have a mental health diagnosis.

 Mental Health Counseling

-Mental health counselors, also called clinical mental health counselors, work with people with mental health diagnoses that align with the diagnostic and statistic manual of mental disorders (DSM-5).
+Mental health counselors, also called clinical mental health counselors, work with people with mental health diagnoses that align with the diagnostic and statistical manual of mental disorders (DSM-5).

-Examples include major depressive disorder, anxiety disorder, schizophrenia, bipolar disorder, and others.
-Mental health counselors often work closely with psychiatrists legally authorized to prescribe medications and monitor a client's medical status on these “psychotropic” meds.
+Examples include major depressive disorder, anxiety disorder, schizophrenia, and bipolar disorder.
+Mental health counselors often work closely with psychiatrists legally authorized to prescribe medications and monitor client's medical status.

 Rehabilitation

 Rehabilitation counselors teach life skills to clients of any age with disabilities or diseases like multiple sclerosis, autism, or spina bifida.
-Some clients in need of rehab suffer from terminal disorders such as cancer; others may need support while recovering from debilitating injuries like severe car accidents.
-Rehabilitation counselors help their clients improve the quality of their daily lives and accept or cope with their physical or mental limitations.
+Some clients in need of rehab have terminal diseases such as cancer, while others may need support while recovering from debilitating injuries.
+Rehabilitation counselors help their clients improve the quality of their daily lives.

 School Counseling

-School counselors, once referred to as guidance counselors, work with kids from Pre-K through 12th grade.
-School counselors see kids with issues that impact their social interactions or academic achievement during school.
+School counselors, once referred to as guidance counselors, work with children from Pre-K through 12th grade.
+School counselors see children with issues that impact their social interactions or academic achievement during school.

 Curriculum for an Online Master's Degree in Counseling